6 Key Practices for Positive

 - Diarise me time – set aside time when you will take time for yourself and not for work.

 - Supportive relationships – having positive interactions with others on a regular basis is crucial for combatting stress and switching off from the workday.

 - Sleep – ensure you are getting enough sleep to effectively rest after your day.

-- Exercise – doing something physical releases cortisol, which aids in managing stress and can improve the quality of your sleep and your mood.
+- Exercise – doing something physical releases cortisol, which aids in managing stress, can improve the quality of your sleep and improve your mood.